 What You Can Do Today: Acknowledge and validate what’s healthy in you.
 Perhaps there are some things about yourself that you don’t appreciate as much as you’d like to, but remember all the amazing things that your body is doing for you behind the scenes.
 Your heart is pumping, your blood is flowing and lungs are breathing.
 There is more to health than the size of your jeans.
 To get some perspective, refresh yourself on the research behind the “Health At Every Size” approach.

 Stephanie Haines, M.Ed., CHES, is the prevention education specialist at Walden Center for Education and Research.
-Her role is to provide prevention education to school communities including students, teachers and administrators regarding eating disorders, body image and related topics.
+Her role is to provide prevention education to school communities including students, teachers and administrators regarding eating disorders like anorexia, bulimia and binge-eating disorder, body image and related topics.
 Before joining Walden, Stephanie was a senior health educator and prevention specialist at the nonprofit organization Freedom from Chemical Dependency (FCD) Educational Services in Newton, where she provided education to students in 50 countries about the prevention of alcohol, tobacco and drug abuse.
 Earlier in her career, she was a licensed occupational therapist in the Newport, N.H., school district.
 Stephanie earned her master’s degree from Plymouth State University in New Hampshire, where she served as a graduate assistant to Margaret Burckes-Miller, founder and director of the university’s Eating Disorders Institute.
 She earned her bachelor’s degree from Granite State College and an associate’s degree from New Hampshire Technical College.